Have you ever thought about how many choices you make in a given day?

 5. Schedule 15 minutes of alone time EVERY DAY

-Depending on the crazy in your life, 15 minutes of alone, quiet time every day may seem like a lot or it may seem like a little.
+Depending on the crazy in your life, find time every day for 15 minutes of alone, quiet time.
+This may seem like a lot or it may seem like a little.

 Either way, make sure you have at least this much time alone where you can just be with yourself.